We all have gifts that God has given us to effectively share the Gospel. Have you ever considered that your fluency in

 Getting a TESOL certification is really about preparing yourself to teach with excellence.

 Kristin says, “My main passion is that, when it comes to overseas opportunities, teachers are very well-trained and really know how to teach with excellence.
 We never want to take away the opportunity from a national [teacher]; however, many countries do want native English speakers to fill these kinds of positions.”

 And more importantly, a well-trained teacher shows a commitment to Christ: “We want to represent Christ and do things to the best of our ability.
 The same is true with teaching English.
 We get adequate training to best help the people we’re going to serve.
 And it turns into a relationship through that.”

 There are two ways to get TESOL training: through a college degree program or a certification course.

 Kristin explains, “One of the best ways is to major in either TESOL or in Education with a focus in TESOL while in undergrad.
 This gives you a full sense of grammar and how to teach and how to design curriculum.
 Not all schools have TESOL programs, but it’s becoming more and more common.
-You could also get an education degree with focus on TESOL.”
+You could also get an education degree with a focus on TESOL.”

 Alternatively, there are many certification courses offered both online and in person.
-The best known course is a Cambridge course called CELTA.
-It’s an intense certification getting you certified quickly as one month, but it is recognized internationally.
+The best-known course is a Cambridge course called CELTA.
+It’s an intense certification getting you certified as quickly as one month, but it is recognized internationally.

 Where can I use my TESOL certification?